rak95268/NBA-Statistics-App/meta/DEADLINE.md

 > What is something new and/or exciting that you learned from working
 > on this project?

-    Something new that I learned from working on this project is how important Type objects are.
-I had a lot of difficulty in parsing through the SerpStack JSON because it kept returning the image url values as null, but using Type objects helped me work through this issue.
+    Something new that I learned from working on this project is how important planning out an idea is.

 ## Part 3: Retrospect